matrix-construct/construct/doc/STYLE.md

 terminated output into the buffer.
 These functions usually return a size_t which count characters printed *not including null*.
 They may return a `string_view`/`const_buffer` of that size (never viewing the null).

+#### Iteration protocols

+When not using STL-iterators, you may encounter some closure/callback-based iterator functions.
+Usually that's a `for_each()`.
+The "for_each protocol" as we'll call it, has no way to break the loop; this is good to avoid conditional branching.
+If we want to break out of the loop, our conventions are as follows:

+- *find* protocol for `find()` functions.
+The closure returns true to break the loop at that element, false to continue.
+The `find()` function itself then returns a pointer or reference to that element.
+If the end of the iteration is reached then a `find()` usually returns `nullptr` or throws an exception, etc.

+- *test* protocol for `test()` functions (this has nothing to do with unit- tests or development testing).
+This is the same logic as the find protocol except the `test()` function itself returns true if the closure broke the loop by returning true, or false if the end of the iteration was reached.

+- *until* protocol for `until()` functions.
+The closure "remains true 'till the end."
+When the end is reached, true is returned.
+The closure returns false to break the loop, and then false is returned from until() as well.